Skip to main content

 In Christmas 2018, Colin's partner died, leaving him devastated.
 In his blog he shares how volunteering at a Sue Ryder shop has brought new friends and a way to live with his grief.

-May's Story: Grief and isolation
+Grief and isolation - May's Story

 May was already dealing with the unexpected death of her six year old granddaughter when her eldest son and father to her granddaughter, William, suddenly died from ‘broken-heart syndrome’ in the Philippines.
 She explains how